mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 ### Manifest

-Your app has to provide a so-called manifest.
-The manifest declares app metadata.
-In this example the *permission* to act as a bot, and to *bind* itself to the channel header, and to `/` commands is requested.
+Your app has to provide a manifest, which declares app metadata.
+In this example, the following permissions are requested:
+- create posts as a bot
+- render icons in the channel header
+- create slash commands

 Create a file called `manifest.json` containing: